ozkary/ozkary.github.io/_posts/2023/2023-05-27-data-engineering-process-fundamentals-pipeline-orchestration-exercise.md

 #### Docker Deployment

 With a deployment definition, we can associate a Docker image that is hosted on Docker Hub with a deployment.
 This enables us to automate the deployment of this image to other environments when we are ready to run the pipeline.
 The code below associates a Docker component with a deployment definition from the cloud.
-It also defines the main flow entry point (main_flow) from the etl_web_to_gcs file, so it can be easily executed from a scheduled task from the terminal.
+It also defines the main flow entry point (main_flow) from the etl_web_to_gcs.py file, so it can be easily executed from a scheduled task from the terminal.

 ```python